Learn about Hahndorf

 Small town in South Australia

-There is no street in the world that has as many artisans on its main street as Hahndorf.
-The artisan producers make everything from jams, sauces at Beerenberg Farm to chocolates, leatherwork, handmade knives, candles, soap, shoes, jewellery, local arts and crafts, and cheese from Udder Delights.
+There is no main street in the world that has as many artisans as Hahndorf.
+The artisan producers make everything from jams, sauces at Beerenberg Farm to chocolates, leatherwork, handmade knives, candles, soap, shoes, jewellery, local arts and crafts, and of course our famous cheeses from Udder Delights.

 Throughout the Adelaide Hills, an abundance of fresh fruit and vegetables is grown and can be purchased locally.
 Producers also make olive oil, ciders and authentic German breads and cakes.
 Stock up at a roadside stall or farm gate, visit a farmers market or drop into one of the many providores in the region.

-Experience Hahndorf like a local on a Hahndorf walking tour with passionate Hahndorf resident and history enthusiast Sharon Pippos.
+Experience Hahndorf like a local on a Hahndorf walking tour with passionate Hahndorf resident and history enthusiasts Sharon, Amanda or Sandy.